 If you wish to be classified as having exceptional ability in the sciences, arts, or business, you should intend to provide at least three of the following:

-If you cannot provide documentation of three of these requirements, other documents may suffice.
+If you cannot provide documentation of three of these requirements, other comparable documents may suffice.

 Under two circumstances, a physician applying for EB–2 visa can be exempted from the labor certification process if: